yoshisuga/dolphin/iOSSetup.md

 *  "DolphiniOS"

 This scheme builds the application.
-It should be used for running Dolphin in the iOS Simulator.
-However, it can also be used to install Dolphin on a non-jailbroken device.
-However, please note that Dolphin will not function correctly in the application sandbox due to restrictions placed by Apple.

-*  "Build for Jailbroken Devices"

-This scheme builds the application and packages it into a .deb package file.
+You can use this scheme to run the application in the iOS Simulator, install it to a non-jailbroken device, or just build a binary and .deb package of the emulator.

 *  "Install to Jailbroken Device"

-This scheme builds the application, packages it into a .deb package file, copies it to the device, and installs it.
+This scheme builds the application, copies it to a jailbroken device, and installs it.
 To use this scheme, you need to go through a few setup steps first (see below).
+The difference between running Dolphin on a physical device with the main "DolphiniOS" target and this target is that the "DolphiniOS" target installs the application into the normal sandbox environment.
+With this special target, we can install it directly to ```/Applications/``` (all applications stored there have no sandbox restrictions).

+To run this target, select the destination as "Generic iOS Device" and go to Product -> Build (alternatively, press Command + B).

 ## Setting up the "Install to Jailbroken Device" scheme